Leo-school1/SQLiteLite/README.md

-# Database-Project
+# SQLiteLite
-A database designed after SQLite made in C. This project is for my learning purposes but feel free to use it if you want.
+A database designed after SQLite made in C. Not made using SQL or SQLite, just pure C. This project is for my learning purposes, as such I may not change features quickly if asked, but I will try to get around to it.
+Feel free to use it if you want.